 Napoleon Hill says you can become faithful with an affirmation or repeated instructions to the subconscious mind via auto-suggestion.

-Modern psychology has debunked the self-help myth of affirmation and showed that, in many cases, it can actually be counterproductive.
+Modern psychology has debunked the self-help myth of affirmation and shown that, in many cases, it can actually be counterproductive.

 Hill says that any emotionalized thought -any thought charged up with emotion- which is mixed with faith will begin to immediately translate into the physical equivalent.